-The workplace has changed significantly in the last two years.
+The workplace has changed significantly in recent times.
 There has also been a shift in what matters to employees and employers.
 This week on the blog, we share those nine things that businesses of any size can work to offer current and future employees.

 Employees need to be engaged in their work to thrive.
 Show how your business encourages and values employee engagement, not just through Friday night drinks but by enabling engagement in their work.

-SEEK research shows that one in two people feel workplace relationships have become more critical than pre-COVID, and more than half prefer a workplace where their colleagues are also their friends.
+Research shows that one in two people feel workplace relationships have become more critical than pre-pandemic, and more than half prefer a workplace where their colleagues are also their friends (Source: Seek).
 Explain to candidates how you cultivate, support and value relationships, both personally and professionally.

 3. Meaning and purpose